 For instance, in the case of the Bitcoin or with Euthereum, the goal is to create a system of trust capable of fostering transactions throughout a large decentralized network, monitored and certified by thousands of computers on a permanent basis.

-There, the creation of a stable framework is the purpose, and the cryptocurrency is a tool used for exchange (and remuneration) purposes.
+There, the creation of a stable framework is the purpose, and the cryptocurrencies are a tool used for exchange (and remuneration) purposes.
 Take the case of Ripple’s XRP, for instance.
-The XRP’s puropose is interesting: it is to create a speedy and reliable transactional framework to be increasingly used by banks, financial institutions and even perhaps governments in their daily transactions, but the purpose is not to create a state-free currency per se…
+The XRP’s purpose is interesting: it is to create a speedy and reliable transactional framework to be increasingly used by banks, financial institutions and even perhaps governments in their daily transactions, but the purpose is not to create a state-free currency per se…

 Therefore, again, a final question remains.
 If sovereign ICOs are not merely political or fund-raising efforts, what are they?